DarkFoxGnS/Thesis/README.md

 The models included in the repository are stored in the folders named in the scheme `<NOISE>_model_<SEED_SIZE>_<TYPE>` where
 `NOISE` describes the type of the noise which was used to train the model, it can be either `w` for Worley or `os` for OpenSimpex.
 `SEED_SIZE` describes the ammount of bits used for the seeds.
-`TYPE` describes the type of model, it can be either `nn` for Neural Network or `gan` for Generative Adversarial Network.
+`TYPE` describes the type of model, it can be either `nn` for Neural Network, `ced` for Conditional Encoder-Decoder or `hy` for Hybrid.
 For example the folder `w_model_8_nn` contains a **Neural Network** model trained on **Worley** noise with the **8**-bit seed range of 0 to 2<sup>8</sup>=255.

 Inside the directory of the model, the following can be found: